enyosolutions/vue-awesome-components/docs/guide/awesomecrud/readme.md

   ### custom actions

-  In addition to the default actions on a crud component it's also possible to create custom actions.
+  In addition to the default actions on a awesome crud it's also possible to create custom actions.